WELCOME TO THE MOUNT BAKER SCHOOL DISTRICT

 Learn to work effectively as individuals and as group members, and develop self-confidence, self-discipline, and respect for others;

-Recognize the contributions of a wide variety of individuals, groups,
+Recognize the contributions of a wide variety of individuals, groups, and cultures;

 Demonstrate civic responsibility; and